 Code of Conduct

 Non-DiscriminationMt.
 Airy Learning Tree (MALT) believes our community should be truly open for everyone.
-We are committed to providing a friendly, safe and welcoming environment for all, regardless of race, gender, sexual orientation, disability, ethnicity, national origin, or religion.
+We are committed to providing a friendly, safe and welcoming environment for all, regardless of age, race, gender, sexual orientation, disability, ethnicity, national origin, or religion.

 Code of Conduct